typpo/blog/source/_posts/2014-12-25-this-year-in-side-projects-2014.markdown

 {% imgcap center http://i.imgur.com/u7fjroxm.png Right before I farted and hiccupped at the same time. %}

-I also spoke at Import.io’s Data Summit, SpaceVision, DBCx, and Planet Labs.
-Some were small, some larger, but all good ways to learn and meet people.
+I had six other speaking engagements this fall.
+Some were small, some large, but all good ways to learn and meet people.

 ## Asteroid Viewer